squarecandy/woocommerce-stripe-security/README.md

 chmod 400 wp-content/mu-plugins/squarecandy-wc-stripe-keys.php
 ```

 Next install your keys in your wp-config file.
 The values below are samples.
-Add your real key values below.
+Add your real key values below where you see the zeros.
 You can do so by manually editing `wp-config.php` with the following lines:

 ```